fuglaro/filet-cloud/README.md

   * Swap to RP3A+ for low power and compact.
   * Connect via cable.
   * Android Termix.
+  * Allow COLORTERM env though ssh.
   * https - accept certs via env var or auto setup with let's encrypt autocert NewListener (with domain provided by FC_DOMAIN).
     * Remove nginx.
     * Switch to included autocert.
-  * Compile binary with self contained content files.
+* Retest IOS, Safari, Chrome, Chrome Mobile.
 * Check todo list stored on cloud server.
 * Update demo video.

 # Wishlist for future work
 * Improve EasyMDE enabling a simpler integration.
 * Make as a Progressive Web App (PWA).
-* Active folder plugin for generating a photo album by making collection of markdown files for all photos in a folder.
+* Active folder action plugin for generating a photo album by making collection of markdown files for all photos in a folder.
-* Active folder plugin for getting storage statistics and status diagnostics.
+* Active folder action plugin for getting storage statistics and status diagnostics.
 * Improve CSP protection to inline stylesheets when xterm.js supports it.
 Other renderers or alternate tools could be options.
 See https://github.com/xtermjs/xterm.js/issues/4445
 * Force selection in the terminal on macOS (https://github.com/xtermjs/xterm.js/issues/4329).